 Transitional education courses are designed to help students prepare academically.
 The College's transitional program is important to the students who need to develop or upgrade certain skills required to succeed in the certificate or degree program of their choice.
 Recommendations to take transitional courses are based on academic skill assessment, past academic performance, and/or the expressed needs of the student.
-All first-time students intending to enroll in a degree program are required to take a placement test to determine their basic skills level.
-Those students who fall below an established competency level in any one of the following: English, mathematics, or keyboarding fundamentals, will be required to take the appropriate transitional classes.
-Students completing these courses will then be given a post-test to determine if they are prepared to take college-level classes.
+The guidance for this assessment is seen in the Multiple Measures Placement Program.
 It is the intent of NICC to prepare students to succeed in their college level coursework.
 (Entering students who submit a composite ACT test score of 18 or better or an SAT composite score of 830 will be exempt from taking these placement tests.)
-Every new student who enrolls at the institution is required to complete EDUC 1010 (previously known as SSS 100) Student Success Strategies during his or her first semester or within the first 12 attempted credit hours.
+Every new student who enrolls at the institution is required to complete EDUC 1010 Student Success Strategies during his or her first semester or within the first 12 attempted credit hours.